ezanol/andbang-alfred/README.md

   - Selecting with `SHIFT` will activate it.
   - Selecting with `CTRL` will delete it.
   - Typing more after `tasks` will:
       - filter your tasks by title against what you typed
       - bring up an extra option to `create` a new task with that as the title

 - `notifications` will show you all the current notifications for a team

 - `teams` Use this if you have added/removed teams and wish to update your cached teams.
 - `members` Use this if you have added/removed team members and wish to update your cached team members.
 - `token` Use this to manually get a new token

+## TODO

+- Ability to set a default team
+- Avoid refresh token needing user input by having a server component to house client_secret

 ## License
 MIT